-It has been absolutely wonderful to welcome back Year 10 these past few weeks.
-We've been really impressed with their enthusiasm and dedication to getting on with this new normal.
+It has been absolutely wonderful to welcome back Year 10 this half-term.
+We've been really impressed with their enthusiasm and dedication, and it's been fantastic to be back in labs!
 I wanted to outline how we are approaching this year for them.
 As ever, if you have any questions or concerns please get in touch via Parentline.